nl-design-system/web-component-poc/documentation/contributing-css.md

 }
 ```

-## Don't affect the layout outside your component: margin is optional
+## Don't affect the layout outside your component: margins are opt-in

 Another aspect of keeping your component CSS side-effect free is by not specifying `margin` by default.